Kylie Catchpole

-Kylie R. Catchpole is a solar energy researcher, who was elected a Fellow of the Australian Academy of Sciences in 2024.
+Kylie R. Catchpole is a solar energy researcher, who was elected a Fellow of the Australian Academy of Science in 2024.
 She is also a Fellow of the Australian Academy of Technological Sciences.
 She is a professor at the Australian National University.

 Education

 Catchpole has an undergraduate degree in physics (hons) from ANU, and a PhD in engineering, also from ANU.
 She subsequently published much in physical chemistry journals, having worked at ANU since 2017 to present.
 In describing her early life and career path, she mentioned that:"I have an undergraduate degree in physics.
 At the time I was not sure what I wanted to do with that.
 I thought maybe studying particle physics – I was very curious about the origins of the universe.
 At the same time, I wanted to do something to help the environment, but I didn’t have an idea of how I could use my interests and skills to do that.
 Then I discovered solar cell research.
 It was a perfect fit of my analytical bent and curiosity to a research field that could really make a difference to the world."